Email can be a powerful way to connect with your eCommerce customers. But you already know that.

 Rule #1: Learn the art of a good subject line

 Before an email can do anything for your store, someone has to open it.
 Enter… the subject line.

 The difference between a mediocre and great subject line can be the difference between a conversion and a lost customer.

-Since email is almost always a direct response tool for e-commerce shops (jargon for you want someone to take an immediate action… like buying), the subject line of your emails will affect everything from your open rate to your conversions… so it needs to be strong.
+Since email is almost always a direct response tool for eCommerce shops (when you want someone to take an immediate action… like buying), the subject line of your emails will affect everything from your open rate to your conversions… so it needs to be strong.